Other / mixed grade configuration · Stockton, CA

 What is the racial and ethnic makeup of Aspire Stockton 6-12 Secondary Academy?

-The largest demographic group at Aspire Stockton 6-12 Secondary Academy is Hispanic or Latino at 62.8%.
-The school serves a diverse student body in Stockton, CA.
+The largest demographic group at Aspire Stockton 6-12 Secondary Academy is Hispanic or Latino at 62.8% of enrollment, in Stockton, CA. Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 55.3/100.

 What is the Resource Investment Index for Aspire Stockton 6-12 Secondary Academy?

-Is Aspire Stockton 6-12 Secondary Academy a good school?
+What other schools are in Aspire Stockton 6-12 Secondary Academy District?